na-na-hi/renget/archive/lcbguide.md

 MD2H (Unlocked after chapter 4) | 18 | 30 | 225 (All 4 Weekly Bonuses)

 **4. Thread & EXP Luxcavation**
 The first tier of each is unlocked sometime during chapter 2.
 Both can be either fought normally or skipped for extra Module cost if you hate farming.
 Skipping a Luxcavation gives 50% less for the Modules spent but 50% more for the individual run.
 It is more advisable to skip Thread Luxcavation over EXP Luxcavation, because Thread Luxcavation has daily bonuses.
-EXP stages have three levels: 8, 18, and 28.
-Thread stages have two levels: 20 and 30.
+EXP stages have four levels: 8, 18, 28 and ??.
+Thread stages have three levels: 20, 30 and ??.
 The higher the level, the higher the rewards.

 You don't get much Thread past the 3 daily Thread Luxcavation bonuses, so you generally shouldn't do any past that unless you have the Modules to warrant it.
 You can do extra EXP Luxcavation bonuses without much worry if you're starving for XP.

 **5. Refraction Railway**
 Endgame hard content.
 You have until the next Refraction Railway to complete it for very good rewards, just with a considerable Module cost to claim them.
-It also rewards you with an extra banner based on turn count and completion time that can be used in virtual dick measuring contests.
-You have until the end of the Season to get the shiniest banner.
+It also rewards you with a banner based on turn count and completion time that can be used in virtual dick measuring contests.
+The shiniest banner is no longer obtainable because Season 2 has ended, so you **WILL** be kicked from the group.
 ![BannerOrBricked](https://files.catbox.moe/m0vm5b.png)
 The current Refraction Railway is Line 2: Mobius.
 For the full rewards, keep fighting bosses and looping until the cycle count at the top says 5, then proceed to the final boss in the middle.
 Pay the Module fee if you haven't already, and claim the rewards.
 Click the yellow arrow if you're stuck.